Skjoldrun/Skjoldrun.github.io/docs/wpf/commands.md

 ## Commands with multiple parameters

-Besides simple binding metheods to View elements, you can also process multiple parameters through the command call.
-To acheive this you have to build a MultiValueConverter to pack the parameters:
+Besides simple binding methods to View elements, you can also process multiple parameters through the command call.
+To achieve this you have to build a MultiValueConverter to pack the parameters:

 ```csharp
 /// <summary>